Coming up with creative content ideas on a regular basis is not an easy task, but it’s essential for traffic growth and Google rankings.

 Generate New Content Ideas With SEO Tools

-Search Engine Optimization tools can be put to use other than looking for keywords and stats that would optimize content for Google.
+Search Engine Optimization tools can be put to use for things other than looking for keywords and stats to optimize content for Google.
 All it takes is a little bit of thinking outside the box.

-They are actually a portal into trendy topics and content that is creating buzz.
-They will provide you with real-time analytics and stats into how well and popular a certain long-tail keyword or even a question is.
+SEO tools are actually a portal into trendy topics and content that is creating a buzz.
+They will provide you with real-time analytics and stats into how popular a certain long-tail keyword or even a question is.

-Equipped with that knowledge, you are provided with insight into what bandwagon to jump on and make most of the fact that it’s a hot topic in online community.
+Equipped with this knowledge, you are provided with insight to make most of the hot topics in the online community.

 1. Find Keyword Ideas With Ahrefs

-Every SEO content creator’s essential tool of trade, Ahrefs is a treasure trove of keyword, phrases, search suggestion and questions generated by users online, as they look for them in search engines.
+Every SEO content creator’s essential tool of trade, Ahrefs is a treasure trove of keywords, phrases, search suggestions and questions generated by users online, as they look for them in search engines.

 Each keyword is measured with a use volume and keyword difficulty (signifying how competitive it is) and other valuable data such as Clicks and CTRs.

-You can look under All Keyword Ideas for more related (LSI) key phrases or check out what questions and queries are people asking that contain your selected keyword/topic.
+You can look under All Keyword Ideas for more related (LSI) key phrases or check out what questions and queries are people asking that contain your selected keyword or topic.
 It is quite clear why this represents a potentially bountiful resource of great content strategies that can help you rank higher in Google SERPs.

-3. Get Inspired By Your Competition Using LSI Graph
+3. Find Out What Your Competition Uses With LSI Graph

-A particularly potent tool, LSI Graph Keywords will list the articles and resources that are doing particularly well on the internet for the given subject – in real-time!
+A potent tool, LSI Graph will list the articles and resources that are doing particularly well on the internet for the given topic – in real-time!

-On the right-hand side of the results page, you will notice the Top Performing Content segment – as the name suggests is a pretty self-explanatory manner, these are the articles on a subject of your keyword that are getting most traffic, shares and leads.
+On the right-hand side of the results page, you will notice the Top Performing Content segment showcasing the articles on a subject of your keyword that are getting the most traffic, shares and leads.

-Center your content idea around these and try to make your finished article (or video or podcast) even better through skyscraping.
+Center your content idea around these and try to make your finished article (or video or podcast) even better through a skyscraping technique.

-It may seem like a no-brainer when mentioned, but it’s strange how easy it is to overlook Google as a fount of wildly useful and lucrative content strategies.
+It may seem like a no-brainer, but it’s strange how easy it is to overlook Google as a source of wildly useful and lucrative content ideas.

 A chance for you to step in – don’t you think?